Skip to Content

 What a view!

-A relatively easy hike an hour drive from Wanaka, Rob Roy Glacier Track is a favorite of mine.
+A relatively easy hike that’s an hour’s drive from Wanaka, the Rob Roy Glacier Track is a favorite of mine.
 As the name suggests, the main drawcard of this hike is the chance to see active glaciers.
+The drive to the trailhead of the Rob Roy Hike is equally as stunning, as it brings you along the Matukituki Valley.

 This 10-kilometer (6.2-mile) hike takes about half a day to complete (so, allow up to 4 hours).
-The track is located within Mount Aspiring National Park and it’s truly stunning with glaciers, waterfalls, and high mountain peaks!
+The track is located within Mount Aspiring National Park, and it’s truly beautiful, with glaciers, waterfalls, and high mountain peaks!
 As mentioned, the active glaciers here are the flavor of the day on this hike.
 From the viewpoints on the trail, you can listen for avalanches and other signs of movement within the glaciers.

 This is a relatively easy hike, with a gradual incline towards the glacier viewing point.
-Rob Roy Glacier Track is without a doubt one of the best hikes in the Wanaka area.

 8. Mount Aspiring Canyoning Adventure